September 03, 2025

 How does an Air to Water Heat Pump Work?

 An air to water heating system operates by extracting renewable thermal energy from the outdoor air and transferring it into water for indoor use.
 Unlike traditional boilers that burn fossil fuels, this system uses electricity to power a highly efficient thermodynamic cycle.
+If you want a broader overview of the basic principle, see our guide on how does a heat pump work.

 The process functions effectively as a combination heat pump water heater and air conditioner, managing your home's climate through four key stages: